 NordVPN has a specialized business product, too.
 This includes things like dedicated VPN servers for corporations, a personal account manager, and 24/7 customer support.
 Premium subscriptions allow for six simultaneous connections, but the figure is probably higher for the enterprise plan.

 Unlike SaferVPN, Nord doesn’t retain any metadata whatsoever.
 Hence there isn’t any data about user sessions, traffic, or timestamps.
 There have been a few official requests to hand over data in the past but there wasn’t anything on company servers that could fulfill the request.

 NordVPN encrypts internet traffic via the 256-bit AES protocol by default and uses 2,048-bit SSL keys.
 DNS leak protection is enabled.
 There’s support for Windows, MacOS, iOS, and Android.

 DISCOUNTED DEAL: Save 77% on NordVPN’s three-year deal which works out to be $2.75/month.

-There’s no dedicated business option available at Romania-headquartered VPN company Cyberghost Pro but it makes the list due to its affordability and number of simultaneous connections in paid accounts.
+There’s no dedicated business VPN option available at Romania-headquartered CyberGhost.
+But it makes the best VPN for business list due to its affordability and number of simultaneous connections in paid accounts.

-Cyberghost Pro uses 256-bit AES encryption on the OpenVPN protocol by default along with 2,048-bit RSA keys and MD5 HMAC authentication.
-There’s also an internet kill switch included which means web traffic will be halted if the connection drops unexpectedly.
+This VPN service uses 256-bit AES encryption on the OpenVPN protocol by default along with 2,048-bit RSA keys and MD5 HMAC authentication.
+There’s also an internet kill switch which means web traffic will be halted if the connection drops unexpectedly.